michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 # Knowledge mining
 Knowledge mining is the term used to describe solutions that involve extracting information from large volumes of often unstructured data to create a searchable knowledge store.
 In azure there is Azure Cognitive Search

+# Machine learning
+Machine Learning is the foundation for most artificial intelligence solutions.
+Creating an intelligent solution often begins with the use of machine learning to train predictive models using historic data that you have collected.

+Azure Machine Learning is a cloud service that you can use to train and manage machine learning models.